A practical guide to Zendesk analytics: from operational metrics to strategic insights

 It’s built around a few main features:

-Custom reports: If you’re on a plan that includes it, you can build your own reports by mixing and matching different metrics to get a more specific view.
+• Custom reports: Depending on your plan, you can build your own reports by mixing and matching different metrics to get a more specific view.

 Think of Zendesk Explore as the dashboard in your car.
-It’s essential for monitoring the real-time health of your support engine, how fast you’re going, if you’re close to overheating, and if you have enough fuel to get through the day.
+It's essential for monitoring the real-time health of your support engine, how fast you're going, and ensuring you have enough fuel to get through the day.

-The real gold is in the language your customers use.
-That’s where you’ll find recurring product bugs, confusing instructions in your help center, brilliant feature requests, and the raw, unfiltered feelings people have about your brand.
+That’s where you’ll find recurring product bugs, areas for improvement in your help center, brilliant feature requests, and the raw feelings people have about your brand.
+By using the right tools to complement Zendesk, you can make analyzing years of ticket history a streamlined and effective task.

 Moving from ‘what’ to ‘why’

 This is exactly where modern AI solutions can make a huge difference.
 Instead of you having to pull data out, the right tools connect directly to your helpdesk and do the heavy lifting for you.
-For instance, a platform like eesel AI is designed to integrate with Zendesk and train on all of your past tickets, automatically identifying root causes without you lifting a finger.
+For instance, a platform like eesel AI is designed to integrate with Zendesk and train on all of your past tickets, automatically identifying root causes.

 How to use Zendesk Explore for operational reporting